Abraham Redwood: Merchant and slave trader

-Slaveholder
+Slave owner

-Abraham Redwood was one of Newport, Rhode Island's largest slaveholders.
-Diana Redwood (1739-1822) and Newport Redwood (1716-1766) are recorded as two enslaved people Redwood kept in Newport.
+Abraham Redwood was one of Newport, Rhode Island's largest slave owners.
+Diana Redwood (1739–1822) and Newport Redwood (1716–1766) are recorded as two enslaved people Redwood kept in Newport.
 The 1774 Census of Newport, Rhode Island records two presumably free African householders with the surname Redwood, Cuff Redwood and Phillies Redwood.
 Scipio and Oliver, two enslaved Africans Redwood kept on his plantation in Antigua, were burned at the stake for suspected involvement in a conspiracy to start a slave revolt in 1736.

-In 1775, the Society of Friends of Rhode Island, believing the Atlantic slave trade, and thus slaveholding, to be unchristian, formally asked Redwood to free the people he had enslaved.
-He refused, and the Quakers disowned him.
-Redwood's biographer, Gladys Bolhouse, writes that Redwood, now sixty years old, "whole livelihood as well as the inheritance of his sons depended on the plantation and the plantation could not be run without slaves."
+In 1775, the Society of Friends of Rhode Island, believing slavery and the Atlantic slave trade to be unchristian, formally asked Redwood to free the people he had enslaved.
+Redwood refused, and the Quakers disowned him.
+Redwood's biographer, Gladys Bolhouse, writes that Redwood, now sixty years old, believed his "whole livelihood as well as the inheritance of his sons depended on the plantation and the plantation could not be run without slaves."

-Upon his death in 1788, Redwood left his enslaved people in Newport and Antigua to his children and grandchildren.
-On the 1774 Census of Newport, Redwood has three African people living in his home.
-An inventory of his Cassada Garden in Antigua showed that he owned two hundred and thirty eight enslaved people.
-In total, Redwood owned well over two hundred enslaved people, making him, at the time of his death, the largest slaveholder living in the city of Newport.
+Upon his death in 1788, Redwood transferred the ownership of slaves in Newport and Antigua to his children and grandchildren.
+On the 1774 Census of Newport, Redwood has three enslaved people living in his home.
+An inventory of his Cassada Garden in Antigua showed that he owned two hundred and thirty-eight slaves.
+In total, Redwood owned well over two hundred enslaved people, making him, at the time of his death, the largest slave owner living in the city of Newport.